 Anyone that has metal fillings should be wary of lingering metallic taste in their mouth.
 It’s not uncommon over time for fillings to crack or become loose.
 If the filling is cracked or loose, then it can leave the tooth open to infection and other problems.
 A metallic taste is a sign that a dental appointment is in your future.

-Dr. Ed and his professional staff at A Lifetime of Smiles in La Salle and Princeton are ready to help you with all your dental needs.
+Dr. Ed and his professional staff at A Lifetime of Smiles in La Salle are ready to help you with all your dental needs.
 Contact us today.